Permutation-equivariant quantum K-theory of Fermat singularities: Defining the invariants

 More generally, let $n=k_1+\hdots +k_s$ be a partition of $n$, and let $H\subset S_n$ be the subgroup $S_{k_1}\times \hdots \times S_{k_s}$.
 Let us denote $x_{i,k}$ ($i\in \{1,\hdots, s\}$ and $k\in \{1,\hdots, k_s\}$) the $n$ marked points.
 Then, for a sequence of inputs $t^{(1)},\hdots, t^{(s)}\in \cK_+$, the cohomology groups are $H$-modules, denoted by \end{defn}

-In order to define a generating function for these $S_n$-modules, we use the ring of symmetric function ( \cite{getzlerModularOperads1998}, \cite{giventalPermutationEquivariantQuantumKtheory}).
-Each representation of $(V,\rho)$ of $S_n$ yields a degree $n$ symmetric function $f_\rho$ (in infinitely many variables) in the following way.
-For each $m\geq n$, the group $\GL_m(\C)$ acts on $V\otimes_{S_n} (\C^m)^{\otimes n}$.
-The symmetric function function $f_\rho$ is the function such that for all $m$, $f(x_1,\hdots, x_m,0\hdots)$ is the character of the $\GL_m$-representation $V\otimes_{S_n} (\C^m)^{\otimes n}$.
-The ring of symmetric function allows us to encode representations of $S_n$ for various $n$ is a single ring, and thus to define generating functions.
+In order to define a generating function for these $S_n$-modules, we use the ring of symmetric function (\cite{getzlerModularOperads1998}, \cite{giventalPermutationEquivariantQuantumKtheory}).
+This allows us to encode representations of $S_n$ for various $n$ in a single ring.